minecraftforum/rules/rules/minecraft_discussion/rules.markdown

 * __No Duplicate Suggestions__

-    Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-exisiting topics.
+    Do not post duplicate suggestions, if an idea has been shared before continue the discussion in the pre-existing topics.

 * __No Vague Suggestions__

-    Suggestions that are vague or unclear will be removed, for proper discussion to happen suggestions must be well explained and if necessary, wel demonstrated.
+    Suggestions that are vague or unclear will be removed, for proper discussion to happen suggestions must be well explained and if necessary, well demonstrated.

 * __Existing Mod(s)__

-    If a mod exists that provides part (or all) of the suggestions request linking to the mod is encouraged, however do not use the existence of a mod t dismiss the suggestion.
+    If a mod exists that provides part (or all) of the suggestions request linking to the mod is encouraged, however do not use the existence of a mod to dismiss the suggestion.
 Suggestions are primarily for vanilla Minecraft features.

-* __No Wishlists__
+* __No Wish Lists__

     Do not post more than one suggestion per topic.
 Very closely related suggestions are fine but separate suggestions require separate topics.
-"Wishlists" will be closed or deleted.
+"Wish lists" will be closed or deleted.

 ## Survival Mode